HeardLibrary/linked-data/index.md

 ## About the group

 Anyone who is interested in Linked Data, graph databases, the Semantic Web, JSON-LD, or any other related topic is welcome to attend.
 We also would love to have remote participants from outside Vanderbilt.
-If you are interested in remoting in, or if you have any questions about the group, contact steve.baskauf@vanderbilt.edu
+If you are interested in remoting in, or if you have any questions about the group, contact <a href="mailto:steve.baskauf@vanderbilt.edu">Steve Baskauf</a>

 ## Venue and schedule